 Malia Rogers’ incredible voice was highlighted in “Sonny’s Dream” and “The Mary Ellen Carter”.
 Her open-throated and heartfelt offerings were enhanced by her percussive work throughout.

 Playing the keys, both piano and accordion, Karen Lizotte, visibly pregnant, was “playing for two” through the program with her earthy tone a joy to listen to throughout multiple songs, including one about the Sea of Galilee.

-As talented as each of the performers are in their own right, when the four came together it is like church.
-Whether Joel Plaskett’s “Nowhere With You” or a Rankin family medley, the quartet have such an undeniable rapport that it is obvious why Neptune Theatre decided to bring the show back.
+As talented as each of the performers is in their own right, when the four came together, it is like church.
+Whether Joel Plaskett’s “Nowhere With You” or a Rankin family medley, the quartet has such an undeniable rapport that it is obvious why Neptune Theatre decided to bring the show back.

 Every performance features a special guest who pops by the kitchen.
 At this particular performance, it was gifted storyteller Charlie A’Court, whose song “Josephine” is sure to leave a lump in your throat.